HTTPArchive/almanac.httparchive.org/src/content/en/2024/seo.md

 This chapter combines data from [HTTP Archive](https://httparchive.org/), [Lighthouse](https://developer.chrome.com/docs/lighthouse/overview/), [Chrome User Experience Report](https://developers.google.com/web/tools/chrome-user-experience-report), and custom metrics to document the state of SEO and its context in the digital landscape.

+This year, we have analyzed one inner page per site crawled, on top of the home pages this chapter usually analyzes.
+Since home pages are often quite different to inner pages, this unlocks new insights and allows us to compare home verses inner page behaviors.

 ## Crawlability & indexability